awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 ## Automatic minor version upgrades for MySQL<a name="USER_UpgradeDBInstance.MySQL.Minor"></a>

-If you enable the **Auto minor version upgrade** option when creating or modifying a DB instance, you can have your DB instance automatically upgraded\.
+If you specify the following settings when creating or modifying a DB instance, you can have your DB instance automatically upgraded\.
++ The **Auto minor version upgrade** setting is enabled\.
++ The **Backup retention period** setting is greater than 0\.

+For more information about these settings, see [Settings for DB instances](Overview.DBInstance.Modifying.md#USER_ModifyInstance.Settings)\.

 For some RDS for MySQL major versions in some AWS Regions, one minor version is designated by RDS as the automatic upgrade version\.
 After a minor version has been tested and approved by Amazon RDS, the minor version upgrade occurs automatically during your maintenance window\.
 RDS doesn't automatically set newer released minor versions as the automatic upgrade version\.
 Before RDS designates a newer automatic upgrade version, several criteria are considered, such as the following:
 + Known security issues